Zuora (NYSE:ZUO) Updates FY 2023 Earnings Guidance

-Zuora (NYSE:ZUO – Get Rating) last released its quarterly earnings results on Wednesday, May 25th.
-The company reported ($0.21) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.14) by ($0.07).
-The company had revenue of $93.20 million for the quarter, compared to analyst estimates of $92.24 million.
-Zuora had a negative return on equity of 52.39% and a negative net margin of 29.18%.
-The firm’s quarterly revenue was up 16.0% compared to the same quarter last year.
-During the same period in the previous year, the business posted ($0.13) EPS.
-On average, analysts forecast that Zuora will post -0.84 EPS for the current year.

-In related news, CFO Todd Mcelhatton sold 4,700 shares of Zuora stock in a transaction dated Monday, April 11th.
-The shares were sold at an average price of $13.59, for a total transaction of $63,873.00.
-Following the sale, the chief financial officer now directly owns 58,363 shares in the company, valued at $793,153.17.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-Also, CRO Robert J. Traube sold 12,109 shares of Zuora stock in a transaction dated Tuesday, April 12th.
-The shares were sold at an average price of $13.97, for a total transaction of $169,162.73.
-Following the sale, the executive now owns 27,078 shares in the company, valued at $378,279.66.
+In other Zuora news, CEO Tien Tzuo sold 10,000 shares of the stock in a transaction that occurred on Thursday, March 17th.
+The shares were sold at an average price of $15.00, for a total value of $150,000.00.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Also, insider Sri Srinivasan sold 4,366 shares of the stock in a transaction that occurred on Friday, April 1st.
+The stock was sold at an average price of $14.63, for a total transaction of $63,874.58.
+Following the completion of the transaction, the insider now owns 22,232 shares in the company, valued at $325,254.16.
 The disclosure for this sale can be found here.
-Insiders sold 57,206 shares of company stock worth $830,044 over the last quarter.
-9.08% of the stock is currently owned by company insiders.
+In the last 90 days, insiders have sold 57,206 shares of company stock worth $830,044.
+9.08% of the stock is owned by insiders.

-Hedge funds and other institutional investors have recently modified their holdings of the stock.
-Wells Fargo & Company MN raised its position in Zuora by 100.7% in the second quarter.
-Wells Fargo & Company MN now owns 90,487 shares of the company’s stock worth $1,561,000 after acquiring an additional 45,402 shares in the last quarter.
-Invesco Ltd. raised its position in Zuora by 19.9% in the third quarter.
-Invesco Ltd. now owns 64,573 shares of the company’s stock worth $1,071,000 after acquiring an additional 10,706 shares in the last quarter.
-Royal Bank of Canada raised its position in Zuora by 24.3% in the third quarter.
-Royal Bank of Canada now owns 12,287 shares of the company’s stock worth $204,000 after acquiring an additional 2,402 shares in the last quarter.
-Janus Henderson Group PLC bought a new stake in Zuora in the third quarter worth about $181,000.
-Finally, BNP Paribas Arbitrage SA raised its position in Zuora by 111.6% in the third quarter.
-BNP Paribas Arbitrage SA now owns 31,323 shares of the company’s stock worth $519,000 after acquiring an additional 16,517 shares in the last quarter.
-Institutional investors and hedge funds own 83.85% of the company’s stock.
+A number of institutional investors and hedge funds have recently bought and sold shares of the stock.
+Mirabella Financial Services LLP grew its stake in shares of Zuora by 71.7% in the 1st quarter.
+Mirabella Financial Services LLP now owns 46,739 shares of the company’s stock worth $700,000 after buying an additional 19,519 shares in the last quarter.
+Raymond James & Associates grew its stake in shares of Zuora by 207.5% in the 1st quarter.
+Raymond James & Associates now owns 37,212 shares of the company’s stock worth $557,000 after buying an additional 25,110 shares in the last quarter.
+BNP Paribas Arbitrage SA grew its stake in shares of Zuora by 111.6% in the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 31,323 shares of the company’s stock worth $519,000 after buying an additional 16,517 shares in the last quarter.
+Hsbc Holdings PLC grew its stake in shares of Zuora by 5.9% in the 1st quarter.
+Hsbc Holdings PLC now owns 26,146 shares of the company’s stock worth $396,000 after buying an additional 1,447 shares in the last quarter.
+Finally, Acadian Asset Management LLC grew its stake in shares of Zuora by 242.6% in the 1st quarter.
+Acadian Asset Management LLC now owns 22,435 shares of the company’s stock worth $334,000 after buying an additional 15,887 shares in the last quarter.
+83.85% of the stock is owned by institutional investors.

 Zuora Company Profile (Get Rating)